 Compatibility with Different Vehicles

 While both CCS1 and CCS2 offer broad compatibility with various EVs, their design differences mean that they are not interchangeable.
-Vehicles equipped with a CCS1 port cannot use CCS2 chargers and vice versa, without an adapter.
+Vehicles equipped with a CCS1 port cannot use a CCS type 2 charger and vice versa, without an adapter.

 Electrical Specifications